About Metal Recycling

 Metals recycling is a £5.6 billion UK industry, processing ferrous and non ferrous metal scrap into vital secondary raw material for the smelting of new metals.
 The industry employs over 8,000 people and makes a net contribution to UK balance of trade.

-The Scrap Metal Dealers Act 2013 achieved Royal Assent on 28 February 2013 and its measures are expected to be implemented with effect from 1 October 2013 when councils will begin to accept applications for new licences.
+The Scrap Metal Dealers Act 2013 achieved Royal Assent on 28 February 2013 and its measures will start to be implemented with effect from 1 October 2013 when councils will begin to accept applications for new licences.
 The new Act repeals the Scrap Metal Dealers Act 1964 and Part 1 of the Vehicles (Crime) Act 2001, creating a revised regulatory regime for the scrap metal recycling and vehicle dismantling industries in England and Wales.

 The cashless trading measures brought into force via the Legal Aid, Sentencing and Punishment of Offenders Act 2012 are incorporated into the new Act, which also closes off loopholes in the earlier legislation by drawing vehicle dismantlers and former itinerant collectors (now referred to as "mobile collectors") into the cashless trading regime.
 Other changes include a new requirement for scrap metal dealers to verify the full names and addresses of sellers.
 Click on the following links to view the new Scrap Metal Dealers Act and associated explanatory notes.

 Click here to download a copy of a special edition of Scrapbook explaining all about the new act.